 At 10:00, the Germans brush aside the remaining tanks of the 4th Armoured Brigade, which was ruined by previous ill-fated attacks on German positions protected by hidden anti-tank guns.
 The local British commanders agree by 10:45 on a general retreat, and the British spend the rest of the day abandoning all of their remaining gains and retreating back into Egypt.

-June 17, 1941 concludes the last remnant of Operation Battleaxe.
+June 17, 1941 marks the last remnant of Operation Battleaxe, which has been a disaster for the British.
 The Allies have 122 killed, 588 wounded and 259 missing, while the Germans have 93 killed, 350 wounded and 235 missing.
-The British also lose 98 tanks (3 light, 30 cruisers and 65 Matildas), while the Germans lose about 50 tanks total.
+The British also lose 98 tanks (3 light, 30 cruisers, and 65 Matildas), while the Germans lose about 50 tanks total.
 The Germans recover the field of battle and thus get both their own wrecked tanks to salvage and also the British tanks for study and possible repair.
 The outcome in the air is similar, with the RAF losing 33 fighters and 3 bombers against total Luftwaffe losses of ten planes.

 Luftwaffe ace Hans-Joachim Marseille shoots down two Hawker Hurricanes over Halfaya Pass while flying escort for Junkers Ju 87 Stuka dive-bombers.
 They are his victories 12 and 13.

 Operation Battleaxe has been as futile as Operation Brevity in mid-May despite the concentration of massive British armored forces brought by the Tiger Convoy.
 The Germans advance to Sidi Suleiman and then pause.
 Not only have the British not gained any ground, in fact, they wind up 30 miles further east than they started.